 The difference between BEACH, BANK, COAST, SHORE

 BANK

 The word bank refers to the land along the sides of a river, creek, stream or lake.
 It is also known as a riverside or lakeshore.
-We can’t say that rivers have beaches, but they do have sand and stones at their banks, just like beaches; people go to the river banks to relax, swim, go fishing, walk, etc. Throughout history, people have always tended to settle down by the river banks because they provide water, transport, operate a mill or even generate electricity.
+We can’t say that rivers have beaches, but they do have sand and stones at their banks, just like beaches.
+People visit the riverbanks to relax, swim, fish, walk, and more.
+Throughout history, people have often settled near riverbanks because they provide water, transportation, and opportunities for milling or generating electricity.

-• When we were teenagers, we used to compete who can swim fastest to the other bank of the river.
+- When we were teenagers, we used to compete to see who could swim the fastest to the other bank of the river.

-• Pat was standing at the river bank watching a boat going by.
+- Pat was standing at the riverbank watching a boat go by.

 COAST

-Coast is the land by the sea or the ocean.
+A coast is the land by the sea or the ocean.
 To be more precise, it is the place where land meets the sea.
-We should also mention the word coastline, which refers to a specific shape of the coast as seen on the maps or from above.
+We should also mention the term’ coastline,’ which refers to the specific shape of the coast as seen on maps or from above.
 Coasts are places where we can find beaches.
-When talking about coasts, we talk about tide, waves, cliffs, caves, etc.
+When discussing coasts, we refer to tides, waves, cliffs, caves, and other features.

-• The road followed the coast so we could enjoy the beautiful view of the sea and fresh air.
+- The road followed the coast, so we could enjoy the beautiful view of the sea and the fresh air.

-• Mumbai lies on the west coast of India and has a deep natural harbour.
+- Mumbai is located on the west coast of India and boasts a deep natural harbour.

+The difference between BEACH, BANK, COAST, SHORE